The Industrial Revolution

 - How did coal and other environmental factors help Britain industrialize first?

-- How did England’s pre-industrial wool industry help it industrialize?
+- How did England’s preindustrial wool industry help it industrialize?

 - How did Britain’s financial system help launch new industrial ventures?

-- How might high wages in Britain have contributed to industrialization there?
+- How might have high wages in Britain contributed to industrialization there?

 - What global factors may have fed Britain’s industrialization?